csralvall/online_game_toxicity/README.md

 ### Approaches
 ---
-The approach for this task was datadriven and it relies heavily in clustering, with some variations in the generation of the message representation.
+The approach for this task was datadriven and it relied heavily in clustering, with some variations in the generation of the message representation.

 The number of english chats in the dataset was around 60 million, so, again, a